The Surabaya Integrated Transport Network Planning Project has produced

 transit facilities comprising some 31 km. of Light Rail Transit and 9 km. of

-bus service provision through the use of more better quality buses and services
+purpose bus service provision through the use of more better quality buses

-on both existing routes and new feeder routes to support the Mass Transit
+and services on both existing routes and new feeder routes to support the

-self financing because of the need to keep fares within the range of peoples
+be self financing because of the need to keep fares within the range of

-ability to pay.
-However, it is expected that service supply and operation costs
+peoples ability to pay.
+However, it is expected that service supply and

-infrastructure to support the optimum overall transport policy identified.
+transport infrastructure to support the optimum overall transport policy

 There will be a continueing need for a program of more limited highway